isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

       }
     }

-Starting with Kea version 2.5.8 this is extended to silently ignore client-fqdn (39) options with some invalid domain names.
+Starting with Kea version 2.5.8, this parsing is extended to silently ignore client-fqdn (39) options with some invalid domain names.

 .. _dhcp6_allocation_strategies: